 Breakthrough Cancer Research (Breakthrough) is working hard to make sure our family, friends and communities across Ireland have access to the best treatments for cancer and never have to hear the words, there is no hope.

 Breakthrough Cancer Research is an Irish medical research charity focused on cancer.
 We work to significantly impact the number of children and adults who can survive this disease.
 We invest in world-class research in Ireland to impact the quality of life for people with cancer and save lives.
 We are particularly focused on improving outcomes for those cancers, which are poorly served by current treatment options.

 Our focus is on:

-Accelerating the translation of lab discoveries into new effective treatments for cancer patients
+- Accelerating the translation of lab discoveries into new effective treatments for people with cancer.

 Thanks to your support we have invested millions in cancer research, funding the development of new treatments for cancer.

 Here's How Breakthrough Cancer Research Is helping

 Our Charitable Purpose for which the company (which has charitable status) is established, is the raising and application of money and other resources for the purpose of education, and research and development, in the field of cancer prevention, diagnosis and treatment.